luctowers/wikimash/readme.md

 We are essentially navigating a maze with no sense of direction.
 Unlike other pathfinding problems, we can't really get an idea of how far we have yet to go to reach the end.
-In a traditional maze we could use the distance as the crow flies as a heurisitic to help guide the algorithm, but we don't have that luxury in this case.
+In a traditional maze we could use the distance as the crow flies as a heuristic to help guide the algorithm, but we don't have that luxury in this case.

 ### The Wrong Approach